 If you’ve been accused of mortgage fraud or federal tax crimes related to real estate fraud, there’s a good chance you’ve fallen victim to an overzealous federal court system.
 Following the housing bubble, prosecutors were expected to put their best efforts forward when it came to mortgage fraud.
 Unfortunately, this has led to innocent victims facing federal charges.
-Having a real estate fraud lawyer on your side is Priority 1, but there are a few other things you should know about this charge as well.
+Having a real estate fraud lawyer on your side is priority number one, but you should also know a few other things about this topic.

 Real Estate Fraud on the Rise

-If you’re being charged with real estate fraud, it’s important to understand that you’re not alone.
-Industry experts said 2016 was likely to have the highest rate of mortgage fraud on record, and it was reported that 0.70 percent of all applications contained some sort of fraud.
+If you’re being charged with real estate fraud, it’s essential to understand that you’re not alone.
+Industry experts said 2021 was likely to have the highest rate of mortgage fraud on record, and it was reported that 0.83% of all mortgage applications contained some sort of fraud—that’s about 1 in every 120 applications.
 Of course, being accused of a crime and actually having committed it are two different things.

 Real estate fraud lawyers have taken note of the alarming trend in federal prosecutions related to mortgages.
-While the prevention of fraud is necessary to protect the housing market, it seems as if prosecutors are increasingly going after innocent victims who simply made clerical errors in their financial documents or made a real estate sale to a close friend.
+While fraud prevention is necessary to protect the housing market, it seems as if prosecutors are increasingly going after innocent victims who simply made clerical errors in their financial documents or made a real estate sale to a close friend.

-While neither of these instances should warrant a mortgage fraud attorney, you may end up needing one to protect yourself.
+While neither of these instances should warrant a mortgage fraud attorney, you may need one to protect yourself.